shakna-israel/NecromancersApprentice/docs/015-Chapter-Fifteen.md

 She clenched her fists, "You've doomed us, Kyle.
 Declaring war on the Shadowlands?"

-Kyle shrugged, "FiÖ It isn't about me.
+Kyle shrugged, "Fi≈†It isn't about me.
 I'm not doing that for revenge or anything."

 Fiona frowned, watching him carefully, "What do you mean?"